Property Photos & Pricing

 On December 16, 1773, the citizens of Boston rebelled against the high tax on tea.
 Then, at Griffin’s walk they threw all of the tea overboard into the Boston Harbor.
 This act was called the Tea Party Revolution, a political and mercantile protest by the Sons of Liberty.
 American colonists strongly opposed the “taxation without representation,” in the Townshend Act as a violation of their rights.
 In turn, they dumped 3,442 chests of tea imported by the British East India Company into the Boston Harbor.

-During you stay, you may visit the Tea Party Museum.
+During you stay, you can opt to visit the Tea Party Museum on your own.
 Hosts dressed in original garb greet each guest and gifts of the era are available for purchase in the gift shop.

-Then, there’s Paul Revere who made his famous ride – with the secret message, one if by land or two if by sea, at the Old North Church on April 18, 1775.
+Also a big part of Boston’s history is Paul Revere, who made his famous ride – with the secret message, one if by land or two if by sea, at the Old North Church on April 18, 1775.
 Just steps from the Old North Church, you may see the Green Tavern Dragon – where the US Constitution was ratified on April 6, 1778.
 Step inside the historical pub and walk in the footsteps of Sam Adams, John Hancock and Paul Revere.

 Boston is home to Old Ironside in the Navy Yard; The Freedom Trail; Monument Square where the Bunker Hill Monument was erected to commemorate the Battle of Bunker Hill.
 The Battle of Bunker Hill was the site of the first major battle that took place between British and Patriot forces in the American Revolutionary War on June 17, 1775.